Avivbens/c-programming-uni-portfolio/CONTRIBUTING.md

 ## Run

-To run a project, execute the following command;
+To run a project, execute the following command:

 ```bash
 nx run <project>:run